Not all study habits are right for you.

 - Reward (yes/no)

 - Comments—In this column, I write any notes about how easy or challenging it was for that day.
 I also add any other ideas.

 Habit tracking is an important part of creating a study habit.
-It helps you see your progress over time.
+It helps you notice your progress over time.
 It’s a way to see yourself achieving more and moving closer to your academic goals.

 Step 5: Evaluate Your Study Habit

 After 30 days analyze the success of your habit.
 Did your study habit become automatic?
 If not, then continue doing your study habit.
 Try tracking it for another 30 days and another 30 days.
 I recommend tracking a habit for 90 days because some people need a longer time to develop a habit Also, consider if the study habit is helping you learn something.
 Have you gotten closer to achieving your academic goal?

 It’s important to evaluate study habits at the end of 90 days.
 You want to make sure that a study habit works for you.
 If it’s not helping you achieve your academic goal(s) then change your study habit.

 Study habits lead you to achieve your academic goals.
 If a study habit doesn’t do that then it’s not right for you.
 Go back and list other activities that will help you progress toward your goal.
 Then create one of those study habits.
 It may seem like hard work, but the great thing about habits is they turn into consistent actions.
-And that consistent action is what takes to be a great student.
+Consistent action is what takes to be a great student.

 Get a copy of The Free 90- Day Study Habit SuccessTracker and start your new habit today!